David Hobbs helped make these videos

 If you need to replace a blown fuse in your Grand Am, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your Grand Am.

-Coolant hoses wear out over time and need to be replaced - check 'em early and often2003 Pontiac Grand Am SE1 3.4L V6 Sedan (4 Door)
+DRLs are on more than your headlights.
+They burn out faster and should be replaced regularly2003 Pontiac Grand Am SE1 3.4L V6 Sedan (4 Door)